Portal login

 Symptoms

-Acute cholecystitis is a painful condition that leads to chronic cholecystitis.
+Acute cholecystitis is a painful condition that may lead to chronic cholecystitis.
 It is not clear whether chronic cholecystitis causes any symptoms.

 Symptoms of acute cholecystitis can include: